Departments and Classes

 Science 6: Life Science

 Sixth-grade science is a life science course that introduces students to basic laboratory skills and scientific writing.
 In this course, students gain a greater understanding and appreciation of the living world around them and of the complex relationships and processes that exist in nature and within individual organisms.
-Topics include pond ecology, microscopy, cell structure and function, animal behavior, some human anatomy, and plants and plant reproduction.
+Topics include adaptations, microscopy, cell structure and function, infectious diseases, and human body systems.
 Students perform many activities, laboratory experiments, and research projects throughout the year.

 Science 7: Earth Science

 Seventh-grade science is an earth science course in which students explore Earth’s dynamic structure.
 This course emphasizes science as a process and continues to expand students’ experimental skills and report writing.
 Students work collaboratively on many labs and research projects throughout the year.
-Topics include seasons, lunar cycles, mapping the Earth’s surface, rocks and minerals, plate tectonics, earthquakes, and volcanoes.
+Topics include the mechanics of climate change; the impact of climate change on the environment, including human beings; and methods of adapting to (and mitigating) climate change.

 Science 8: Physical Science